Last Updated: October 27, 2022

 - Must be protected from rain or snow

-This Lyric Fine Tunes is an excellent wild bird food to serve on special occasions or if you don't want any leftovers on the ground.
+This Lyric Fine Tunes is an excellent wild bird food to serve on special occasions or if you don't want any leftovers of ground-feeding birds.

 10. Wagner's Nyjer Bird Seed - Best Nyger Seed